 Within the IDP area, Highways 55 and 28 serve as present and future intermunicipal gateways to the City.
-Both municipalities agree to the principle of design guidelines incorporated into their respective Land Use Bylaws to ensure that development along the highway is high quality and aesthetically pleasing.
-These design guidelines could address such elements as architectural treatment of buildings, setbacks, berming, landscaping, and screening of parking and storage areas, access management, landscaping and signage.
+Both municipalities agree to the principle of design guidelines incorporated into their respective LUBs to ensure that development along either highway is high quality and aesthetically pleasing.
+These design guidelines could address such elements as architectural treatment of buildings; setbacks; berming, landscaping, and screening of parking and storage areas; access management; landscaping; and signage.

-2.4 Future Growth Areas
+2.5 Future Growth Areas